Ultimate Guide To Enhance Employee Productivity For Your Business?

 Many companies still believe that they can count on their new employee’s devotion once a contract is signed.
 This conventional working mindset does not apply to next-generation talent.
 To properly incorporate people into the business culture, a comprehensive onboarding program is required.

 A poor onboarding approach causes employers to lose 17% of their new workers within 90 days.
 A good onboarding program, on the other hand, boosts retention by 50%.
-Extensive training, feedback, check-ins, and hands-on assistance are the foundations of good onboarding.
+Extensive training and development, feedback, check-ins, and hands-on assistance are the foundations of good onboarding.
 Furthermore, a corporate intranet should make it simple and quick for employees to learn as much as possible about their coworkers.
 Team-up with Peppybiz to improve the employee onboarding experience.

 2. Stop Micromanaging